jsfi/hue-color/README.md

 # hue-color

-> Get the color coordinates from rgb.
+> Get the x and y coordinates of a color in CIE color space from rgb.

 ## Install